How to save money on your transcription

 In a nutshell, good recordings result in accurate transcripts.
 As much as we would like to, we cannot transcribe something that cannot be heard.
 Here are some tips to improve recording quality and get the most accurate transcripts possible:

-- Avoid recording in cafes, shopping centres, outoors or other public areas where there is likely to be a lot of background noise.
+- Avoid recording in cafes, shopping centres, outdoors or other public areas where there is likely to be a lot of background noise.
 Wherever possible, choose a quiet room to record in.

 - Other noise which can considerably interfere with recordings includes: air-conditioners and other machinery, rustling paper, traffic, others speaking in the background, coughing, sneezing, glasses clinking, rain, dogs barking, birds chirping, etc.